trstlabs/intento/docs/docs/actions/using-the-cli.md

 When an action should execute once, `duration` will be the time between now and the execution time.
 If the action is recurring, `duration` will be the time execution will be unavailable.

-## With Interchain Accounts
+## With Interchain Accounts (ICA)

-Message flow is similar to the above.
-A *connection_id* should be specified.
+The message will be similar to the above.
+You can choose a self-hosted ICA or a hosted ICA that takes care of the fees for you.
+Learn about the difference [here].
+For both accounts a _connection_id_ flag should be specified.
 You can find all available connections with `intentod q ibc connection connections`.
+For a hosted account the `--hosted-account` and the `--hosted-account-fee-limit` flags should be specified.
+See examples below.
+You can find all available host accounts with `intentod q intent list-host-accounts`.

 ### What is a connection and how does it differ from a channel?